Organizations Empowering Women around the World

 The humanitarian crisis in Myanmar that many are now calling a genocide has forced 700,000 Rohingya to flee their homes.
 NPI is currently on the ground in Bangladesh, where the malnutrition rates of Rohingya refugees are over critical emergency levels.
 The plan is to have an all-volunteer team of infant nutrition specialists, midwives, lactation consultants, and medical stuff to work on nutrition for infants from 0-to-2 years old (especially malnourished and orphaned ones), train local healthcare providers, and create safe, clean and supportive spaces for mothers and babies.

-Nurture Project International is a grassroots organization that needs public support to continue saving infant lives and helping women make the best possible choices to take care of their children.
-If you would like to donate or volunteer, please contact nurtureprojectinternational.
+NPI is a grassroots organization that needs public support to continue saving infant lives and helping women make the best possible choices to take care of their children.

 Contributed by Jenia of OurTravelingZoo